Posted by Neche Veyssal on March 09, 2021

 Posted by Josh Schaap on February 02, 2016

 Bandwidth is the hottest commodity of the new year and will likely continue as such for the long haul.
 After all, both enterprise and consumer appetites will only become more insatiable as technology continues to require more support from the Internet.
 For example, enterprises are increasingly using the public cloud to run applications and store data due to its cost efficiency and simplicity.
 However, the more enterprises that utilize the cloud, the more bandwidth that is required to support their needs.
 Additionally, a surge in mobile video consumption is also impacting bandwidth requirements.
-This particular driver of bandwidth demand will likely multiply over the years as consumers continue to watch video on social media, stream movies and use video chatting applications such as Skype or FaceTime.
+This particular driver of bandwidth demand will likely multiply over the years as consumers continue to watch videos on social media, stream movies and use video chatting applications such as Skype or FaceTime.

 Posted by RJ Tee on March 22, 2016